Domain basicsWhat are multiple domains?

 An organizational unit can include users from different domains.
 For example, you might have a Marketing unit containing users from two domains.
 Learn more about organizational units and limitations with multiple domains.

-You can use the Google Workspace Admin SDK (requires some programming experience) to add domain aliases to secondary domains.
+You can't use the Admin console to do this.
+However, someone with programming experience can use the Google Workspace Admin SDK to add user alias domains to secondary domains.

 How it worksIs it possible to change the name of my primary domain?